 How are Chinese Herbs Taken?

-Your practitioner will decide the best method to administer your herbs for you.
+Together, we will decide the best method to administer your herbs for you.
 Generally herbal prescriptions are taken twice daily either ½ hour before or two hours after eating.
-You should continue taking all of your herbs until they are completely gone unless specific instructions are given to you by your practitioner.
-Some herbs are somewhat hard to digest, therefore please avoid raw, cold, greasy or hard-to-digest foods while taking them.
+You should continue taking all of your herbs until they are completely gone unless specific instructions are given to you.
+Some herbs are somewhat hard to digest, therefore you will need to avoid raw, cold, greasy or hard-to-digest foods while taking them.
 Please feel free to discuss any general dietary or lifestyle issues with your practitioner, or whether herbs will have an effect on any present medications you are taking.

 When Can I Pick Up My Prescription or Can I Have it Shipped to Me?

-You may pick up your prescription in person.
-Most prescriptions are ready within two days, but please always call to confirm that it is ready before coming.
-A wide variety of tinctures are stored in the clinic and therefore are available immediately.
+A wide variety of herbal tinctures are stocked in the clinic and therefore available immediately.
+Most powdered prescriptions are ready within two days.
 Prescriptions need to be picked up within two weeks of preparation.
 Prescriptions not picked up during this time period will be charged to your account.
 You may choose to have your prescriptions shipped to you if you are unable to pick them up.
-To register for this service, you must complete a credit card authorization form.
-A minimum shipping fee of $7.50 will be added to your total cost.
+A minimum shipping fee of $6.00 will be added to your total cost.
 Shipping fees are based on weight of package, location and preferred delivery schedule.

 How Much do the Herbs Cost?

 Because each prescription is formulated specifically for you, the cost of your prescription will depend on the cost of the ingredients.
-In general the cost is about $30-$45 for powdered formulas, which includes the $15 consultation fee.
+In general the cost is about $30-$45 for powdered formulas.
 Actual costs will vary depending on the ingredients and the preparation.
-Large prescriptions, prescriptions with expensive herbs will increase the price.
-Patent medicines (tinctures and tea pills) are generally less expensive, and again, price depends on the formula and its herbs.
+Large prescriptions and prescriptions with expensive herbs will increase the price.
+Patent medicines (tinctures and tea pills) are generally less expensive ($12/bottle), and again, price depends on the formula and its herbs.

 What if I Can’t Stand the Taste...
 Can I Get a Refund if I Don’t like the Herbs?

-Many Chinese herbal formulas are quite bitter to some palates.
+Many Chinese herbal formulas can taste bitter to some palates.
 Some people find the taste strong at first, but then become used to it.
 You may mix the tea or decoction with honey.
 We recommend tasting the formula before you sweeten it, as the honey may change the flavor.
 Because each prescription is especially formulated and custom-made for you, there are no refunds, credits or reimbursements for either Chinese herbal prescriptions or patent medicines.
 Under no circumstance can unused herbs or patents be returned.
-If you are unsure about taking herbs, your practitioner may give you a small quantity of herbs the first time so you can try them out.

 How Do I Refill a Prescription?

 At the discretion of the practitioner, you may be allowed to refill your prescription a number of times or for a certain period.
-Many practitioners feel they need to see or talk to you in order to adjust herbs and dosages.
+I may need to see or talk to you in order to adjust herbs and dosages.
 If refills are permitted, please call and request a refill, specifying preferred pickup time or shipping method.